 In the context of the establishment of the Grand Marché de Québec, this pilot project was carried out in the summer of 2019 in the Cité-Limoilou neighbourhood, which is recognized as a deprived environment in the City of Quebec.
 The general objective of this project is to create a first portrait of the food environment (geographical accessibility and quality of food supply) in the food retailers of neighbourhoods surrounding the Grand Marché de Québec at the time of its opening.

 Characterization of the institutional food supply

 As part of the Politique Gouvernementale de Prévention en Santé (PGPS), the Observatory was selected to contribute to the achievement of Measure 3.2, which aims at improving the nutritional quality of food in Quebec.
 More specifically, the mandate given by the Government of Quebec to the Observatory as part of this project was to carry out, in parallel with the sectoral studies, a study of the existing tools used to assess the food supply quality in public environments, starting with Health Care Institutions.
-The objective of this research project was to identify measurement tools that could be used for the assessment and monitoring of the food supply’s quality in Health Care Institutions, with the support of the Capitale-Nationale and Chaudière-Appalaches regions.
+The objective of this research project was to identify measurement tools that could be used for the assessment and monitoring of the food supply’s quality in Health Care Institutions, in collaboration with the Capitale-Nationale and Chaudière-Appalaches regions.

 Results will soon be published.

 Join our mailing list and receive the latest news from the Observatory.

 © INAF, All rights reserved, 2020

 © Food Quality Observatory - INAF, Université Laval, 2019